How to Be

 If you do not feel comfortable contacting XFR Collective directly, please fill out this form.

 This form was created by XFR to give those who need it the option of simply submitting an instance of a violation of the Code of Conduct which the option of retaining anonymity.
-The form will also eventually offer you the ability to contact a designated person outside XFR Collective to assist you in further reporting and steps, we aim to have this process in place by October 1, 2017.

 What to Do: XFR Members and/or Volunteers